Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/1) Custom 3D Printed Cycloidal Gearbox.md

 geometries optimized for running smoothly.
 The 4 main parts are the input shaft which is supported by 3 bearings, the rotor gear which has an epitrochoidal shape, the output shaft which interfaces with the input at a small bearing to provide stability, and the case which has 19 rollers corresponding to an 18:1 GR.
+Once the design was finalized, I performed ANSYS strucutural analysis on the case, which had a FOS of 5 under the max bending moment conditions.

 Manufacturing and Testing:

 The gearbox was very easy to manufacture as it was made up of 3D printed parts and MCMASTER parts.
 Assembly went smoothly and I was able to test important gearbox metrics:

 Static efficiency: 66%
-Backlash 34 arcmin
+Backlash: 34 arcmin
+Backdriveable under reasoable amount of force, and no parts failed under 2/3 max torque load.